 Some people think that Data Modeling is only for data warehouses.
 In reality, it’s primarily for transnational systems because if you don’t create a proper model, your application will not be able to implement all of the features properly.
-The cost of poor design is implementation at the expense of performance.
-Database design and data modelling as the blueprint for your application.
+Think of the database design and data modelling as the blueprint for your application.
 You need the design to be done well in order to reap all of the benefits of the professionally developed application.

 An advance integrated circuit manufacturer with a patented technology needed to move from minimum viable product to a production system.
 For that purpose, they need to keep track of each step of chip manufacture, system build out, etc. Without a proper database model, they simply couldn’t proceed.
 They tried a few options, but something was always missing or not working properly.
-With our assistance all manufacture steps were properly represented, accounted for and tracked.
+With our assistance all manufacturing steps were properly represented, accounted for and tracked.
 System output increased 5-fold along with a significant improvement in product quality.

 When it comes to Remote DBA work, you need two radically different skills: